vishusinha/code-challenge/ReadMe.md

 ########################### SOLUTION ###############################################

-TASK1 : New Endpoint added to get reporting structure and numberofreports data.
+TASK #1 : New Endpoint added to get reporting structure and numberofreports data:
+### Added endpoints
+The following endpoints are available to use:
 READ
  * HTTP Method: GET
  * URL:  http://localhost:8080/api/employee/Structure/16a596ae-edd3-4847-99fe-c4518e82c86f